evilthreads669966/BootLaces/README.md

     notificationContent = "Evil Threads hates you!"
 }
 ```
+## Important To Know
+- You can pass a suspendsion function as an argument for a payoad to run in LifecycleBootService
 ## Ask a Question?
 - Use [Github issues](https://github.com/evilthreads669966/bootlaces/issues)
 - Send an email to evilthreads669966@gmail.com